The 5 Best Ways to Get Rid of Mice (And Keep Them Out)

 • Stack wood piles on pallets that keep them at least 18” off the ground, and store them all at least 12 feet away from the walls of your home.

-3. Prevent Mice from Getting in
+3. Block Mice from Getting in

-Mice will try to enter your home in search of food and shelter.
 If you block their entry points via what we call “rodent exclusion” they won’t be able to enter your home.

 How to do this: